shafiuljony/cyberTech-frontend-screening-test/README.md

 ## Contact

-If you have any questions or need further assistance, feel free to contact the project maintainer:
+If you have any questions or need further assistance, feel free to contact me:

 - Name: Md.
 Shafiul Islam
 - Email: shafiuljony12@gmail

- **Thanks for selecting me for Cyber Tech Solution's Frontend Intern Developer Screening Test Happy coding!**
+ **Thanks for selecting me for Cyber Tech Solution's Frontend Intern Developer Screening Test!**

 ## Mobile ScreenShort